Chapter 8. SQL-Invoked Routines

 The direct use of a Java method as a function is still supported but deprecated.
 It is internally translated to a special CREATE FUNCTION statement where the name of the function is the double quoted, fully qualified name of the Java method used.

-By default, the static methods of any class that is on the classpath are available to be used.
-This can compromise security in some systems.
-The optional Java system property hsqldb.method_class_names allows preventing access to classe other than java.lang.Math or specifying a semicolon-separated list of allowed classes.
-A property value that ends with .* is treated as a wild card and allows access to all classe or method names formed by substitution of the * (asterisk).
+The static methods of any class that is on the classpath can be made available to be used.
+From version 2.7.1 access is not allowed by default.
+The optional Java system property hsqldb.method_class_names allows access to classes other than java.lang.Math by specifying a semicolon-separated list of allowed packages, classes, or methods.
+A property value that ends with .* is treated as a wild card and allows access to all class or method names formed by substitution of the * (asterisk).

 HyperSQL adds an extension to the SQL Standard to allow user-defined aggregate functions.
 A user-defined aggregate function has a single parameter when it is used in SQL statements.
-Unlike the predefined aggregate functions, the keyword DISTINCT cannot be used when a user defined aggregate function is invoked.
-Like all user-defined functions, an aggregate function belongs to a schema and can be polymorphic (using multiple function definitions with the same name but different parameter types).
+Unlike the predefined aggregate functions, the keyword DISTINCT cannot be used when a user-defined aggregate function is invoked.
+Like all user-defined functions, an aggregate function belongs to a schema and can be polymorphic (with multiple function definitions with the same name but different parameter types).

 Definition of Aggregate Functions